 Before providing more detailed information regarding ADF Faces, it may help to have a brief history of the ADF Faces library and Rich Internet Applications (RIAs) and AJAX in general.

-Tip:You can use ADF Faces in conjunction with Oracle ADF Model data binding, allowing you to declaratively bind ADF Faces components to the business layer.
+Tip:You can use ADF Faces in conjunction with ADF Model data binding, allowing you to declaratively bind ADF Faces components to the business layer.
 Using ADF Model data binding, most developer tasks that would otherwise require writing code are declarative.
 However, this guide covers only using ADF Faces components in a standard JSF application.
 For more information about using ADF Faces with the ADF Model, see the Oracle Fusion Middleware Fusion Developer's Guide for Oracle Application Development Framework.

 In addition to an extensive library of RIA components, Oracle also offers Oracle JDeveloper, a full-featured development environment with built-in declarative support for ADF Faces components, allowing you to quickly and easily build the view layer of your web application.
 JDeveloper contains a visual layout editor that displays JSF pages in a WYSIWYG environment.
 The Component Palette in JDeveloper holds visual representations of each of the ADF Faces components, which allows you to drag and drop a component onto a page in the visual editor, instead of having to manually add tag syntax to a page.
 You can use JDeveloper throughout the complete development lifecycle, as it has integrated features for modeling, coding, debugging, testing, tuning, and deploying.
-For more information about using JDeveloper, see Chapter 2, "Getting Started with ADF Faces".
+For more information about using JDeveloper, see Chapter 2, "Getting Started with ADF Faces."

 Note:Because ADF Faces adheres to the standards of the JSF technology, this guide is mostly concerned with content that is in addition to, or different from, JSF standards.
 Therefore, it is recommended that you have a basic understanding of how JSF works before beginning to develop with ADF Faces.
-To learn more about JSF, visit Sun's web site at
+To learn more about JSF, visit the Java web site at

 In JSF, as in most component-based frameworks, an intrinsic property of the component model is that components can be nested to form a hierarchy, typically known as the component tree.
 This simply means that parent components keep track of their children, making it possible to walk over the component tree to find all descendents of any given component.
 While the full component tree still exists on the server, the ADF Faces client-side component tree is sparsely populated.
 Client-side components primarily exist to add behavior to the page by exposing an API contract for both application developers as well as for the framework itself.
-It is this contract that allows for example, toggling the enabled state of a button on the client.
+It is this contract that allows, among other things, toggling the enabled state of a button on the client.
 Therefore, client-side components are created only for those components that are truly needed on the client, typically those that have been explicitly configured to have client representation.

 RichPopup component may exist.